-In 2013, the government opted to upgrade its program and introduce a new driving license model; this time enabled with a contactless microprocessor.
+In 2013, the government opted to upgrade its program and introduce a new driving license model, enabled with a contactless microprocessor.
 As the country was already using a card solution, contract optimization and process re-engineering resulted in this contactless chip-based document at no additional cost to either Dutch drivers or the authorities.

-RDW, an independent administrative organization of the Dutch government, selected Thales' polycarbonate electronic driving license (eDL) for its strong protection against fraud and forgery as well as advanced document design integrating a microprocessor.
-The new eDL combines a number of visual, physical and electronic security features that make the card harder to copy but easier to use.
+RDW, an independent administrative organization of the Dutch government, selected Thales' polycarbonate electronic driving license (eDL) for its strong protection against fraud and forgery and advanced document design integrating a microprocessor.
+The new eDL combines several visual, physical, and electronic security features that make the card harder to copy but easier to use.

-The inclusion of a microprocessor in the electronic driver's license (eDL) enables police to read the data on the card and electronically verify the authenticity of the document using smartphones when on the move.
+The inclusion of a microprocessor in the electronic driver's license (eDL) enables police to read the card's data and electronically verify the authenticity of the document using smartphones when on the move.
 By improving interconnection and communication between police and other state agencies in the field, the new eDL will facilitate more efficient and effective law enforcement.

-To learn more on what's so special about polycarbonate, visit our web dossier dedicated to polycarbonate for IDs.
+To learn more about what's so special about polycarbonate, visit our web dossier dedicated to polycarbonate for IDs.

 Security at first sight

 "Ensuring only authorized drivers take to the road is a vital element of any road safety program: André Uuldriks, Unit Manager of the Driving License Department at RDW. "